Sensation

 Attribution: Model A content on this site follows World Socionics Society conventions as taught by Jack Oliver Aaron.
 Any errors in interpretation are the author's own.

-Information Elements
+Information Domains

 The potential of each object to someday exist.
 Exploring and enabling new possibilities.
 Perceiving alternative ideas and perspectives.
 Energising, static, attractive, questioning.